numfocus/gsod/2019/Matplotlib_ideas_list.md

 The overview would possibly cover topics such as:
 * the visualization pipeline: data->transformation->chart [1]
-* matplotlib's role in the pipeline , i.e. that it's a low level library concerned with visual primatives [7,2,3]
+* matplotlib's role in the pipeline , i.e. that it's a low level library [7,2,3]
 * assumptions matplotlib makes about the structure of the data, user, and task
 * the relationship between matplotlib and libaries built on top, such as Pandas and Seaborn [9, 8, 11]
 * matplotlib's imperative architecture and how that differs from declarative libraries like ggplot